gvwilson/sensibleadventures/nardica/nardica.md

 "I know," Iffy said wistfully, a sudden pang in her heart.
 She held her finger in front of one of the cages.
 The rat sniffed at it.
-"Idjit," it pronounced in its tiny squeaky voice.
+"Idjit," it pronounced in its tiny squeaky voice, just like the one she remembered.

 *One day*,
 Iffy promised herself as she straightened up and hurried on her way.